KxSystems/docs/docs/basics/qsql.md

 In the first example, only `c3` values corresponding to `c2` values greater than 15 are tested.

 Efficient Where phrases start with their most stringent tests.

+??? danger "Querying a partitioned table"

+    When querying a partitioned table, the first Where subphrase should select from the value/s used to partition the table.

+    Otherwise, kdb+ will (attempt to) load into memory all partitions for the column/s in the first subphrase.

 !!! tip "Use [`fby`](../ref/fby.md) to filter on groups."